 - a.
 If a team's internal officer titles do not exactly match those listed in Table 1, each team shall still provide the contact information for the person fulfilling each of the areas of responsibility described in the second column. - b.
 Teams shall provide the contact information for one and only one person in each officer position; these individuals are responsible for forwarding information to any "co-officers," as necessary. - c.
-An individual may have multiple officer titles. - d.
-Teams shall enter the required contact information into the Yahoo Group database designed specifically for this purpose. - e.
+An individual may have multiple officer titles, however the same individual may not fulfill the project manager, construction manager, or health and safety officer roles. - d.
+Teams shall enter required contact information into the "Team Officer Contact Info" Yahoo Group database. - e.
 Faculty members are only eligible to fill the "faculty advisor" team officer position.
 Eligible decathletes must fill all other team officer positions.